 More Signs And Symptoms Of Twin Pregnancy

 Depending on the early signs, you could decide whether or not you are pregnant with twins.
-But there are more signs which would help you reach a conclusion better.
+But there are more signs which would help you reach a better conclusion.

 - Towards the end of the first trimester, the doctors may carry out a test called Doppler heartbeat count to detect the fetal heartbeat.
 If you are carrying twins, you can hear two hearts beat.
-However, the Doppler result is less accurate than ultrasound as the multiple heartbeats can be mistaken for a background noise or the mother’s heartbeat (8).
+However, the Doppler result is less accurate than ultrasound as it is difficult to differentiate one heartbeat from the other.

 - In twin pregnancy, shortness of breath is an early sign because of the thrust against the diaphragm put by two babies.
 You must consult your doctor if you feel uncomfortable.